-But I’ll spend more money at the farmers market or buy eco-friendly products, even if the upfront costs are more than their alternatives.
+That said, I’ll spend more money at the farmers market or buy eco-friendly products, even if the upfront costs are more than their alternatives.

 Of course, when money is really tight, you might have to make choices even among your essentials.

 If you can’t do away with a pedicure, you might only do the basic service instead of your usual treatment, or do them less frequently.
-When money was tight for me, I still shopped at the farmers market, but stuck to produce instead of the more expensive meat and seafood.
+When money was tight for me, I still shopped at the farmers market but stuck to produce instead of the more expensive meat and seafood.

 2. Find free or inexpensive entertainment